-The respondent is a 22-year-old man from Morocco.
+The respondent is a man from Morocco, by the time of giving the report he is 22 years old.
 He was pushed back from North Macedonia to Greece on the 22nd of October 2021.

-After four days of walking, the respondent found himself approximately 40 kilometres away from the Greek border, close to the North Macedonian town of Prilep.
+After four days of walking, the respondent found himself approximately 40 kilometers away from the Greek border, close to the North Macedonian town of Prilep.
 There he met a shepherd and asked him to charge his phone.
-He agreed and went inside the house, but instead of charging the phone, he called the police.
+He agreed and went inside the house, but instead of charging the phone, he called the police, the respondent assumes.

-Shortly after, two vans with police insignia arrived at the scene, carrying four North Macedonian officers.
+Shortly after, two vans with police insignia arrived at the scene, carrying four North Macedonian officers, as the respondent describes.
 They were all wearing yellow jackets, but civil shirts underneath.
-When the respondent saw the police vans approach, he tried to run away but the officers followed and apprehended him.
-One officer pushed the respondent to the ground and was sitting on his back to handcuff him.
-They also kicked him in his thighs when he was lying on the ground.
-The respondent recalled lying on the floor with his hands tied behind his back for 2 hours in the sun.
+When the respondent saw the vans approach, he tried to run away but the officers followed and apprehended him.
+One officer reportedly pushed the respondent to the ground and was sitting on his back to handcuff him.
+They also reportedly kicked him in his thighs when he was lying on the ground.
+The respondent recalled lying on the floor with his hands tied behind his back for two hours in the sun.

-At around 4 p.m. a brown van arrived with 1 officer who was wearing a blue uniform with stars on the shoulders.
+At around 4 pm a brown van arrived with one officer who was wearing a blue uniform with stars on the shoulders.
 He loaded him into the back of the van which had no seats, so he needed to sit on the floor.
-They drove for around one hour to a place where another officer wearing the same uniform was waiting together with four Afghan young men.
+They drove for around one hour to a place where another officer wearing the same uniform was waiting together with four young men, presumably from Afghanistan.
 The respondent stated that they looked like teenagers, between 16 and 18 years old.
 From this place, they drove another hour to get to a small camp inside the woods.
 Cross-checking the descriptions of the respondent with precious reports, he was most likely around the city of Gevgelija.
 The camp was empty except for one officer with dark blue pants and a light blue shirt.
 When the respondent asked for food and water, he was told he would have to pay for it.
 However, no one in the respondent’s group had money on him.

-The respondent and the 4 Afghan persons waited for one hour.
-Then the officers took their personal information, fingerprints, and pictures of their faces.
+The respondent and the four people from Afghanistan waited for one hour.
+Then the officers reportedly took their personal information, fingerprints, and pictures of their faces.
 After this, they loaded the group into the van and drove them for approximately 40 minutes to the border.
-They arrived there at 10:00 p.m.
+They arrived there at 10 pm.
 At the border fence, the officers opened a gate and pushed them back to the Greek side.
-As the BVMN Balkan Region Report from December 2020 analysed, this gate is a key location for pushbacks from North Macedonian to Greece.
+As the BVMN Balkan Region Report from December 2020 analyzed, this gate is a key location for pushbacks from North Macedonian to Greece.